enspirit/bmg/README.md

 Bmg and Alf.
 Bmg has NOT been written to be API-compatible with Alf and will probably never be.

-1. Bmg's implementation is much simpler than Alf and uses no ruby core extention.
+1. Bmg's implementation is much simpler than Alf and uses no Ruby core extention.

 2. We are confident using Bmg in production.
 Systematic inspection of query plans is advised though.
 Alf was a bit too experimental to be used on (critical) production systems.

-3. Alf exposes a functional syntax, command line tool, restful tools and many more.
+3. Alf exposes a functional syntax, command-line tool, restful tools and many more.
 Bmg is limited to the core algebra, main Relation abstraction and SQL generation.